 Equivalents or Competition

-Equivalent services are DropBox, Google Drive, or Barracuda.
+Equivalent services are DropBox, Google Drive, iCloud, or OneDrive.